The Do's and Don'ts of Healthy Weight Loss at Any Age

 - Don’t suffer ever.
 If while you’re dieting you have any sense that you’re suffering, you are probably not getting the proper nourishment your body needs.
 Any time this happens, take a look at what’s happening and, using the principles in this article, correct the situation.

 - Don’t starve ever.
 Starving is just another way of saying you’re not getting the proper nutrition your body needs.
-Using my NutritionalWeight Loss Program you should never have a reason to starve, and you should be able to lose weight naturally in a healthy way right on down to the last pound you want to lose.
-No one who seriously wants to lose weight healthily should be without this program.
+You should never have a reason to starve, and you should be able to lose weight naturally in a healthy way right on down to the last pound you want to lose.

 - Don’t allow yourself to get a brain fog.
 If you’re getting a brain fog you are either malnourished or dehydrated.
 Your body may stubbornly refuse to allow you to lose any weight until you correct the situation.
 If ever while dieting your brain feels foggy, review the principles of this post and correct the situation in a hurry.